kevin-w-du/courses/cse484/syllabus.md

    - SQL-Injection Attack
    - Click-Jacking Attack

+ - Software Security
+   - Unix Security Basics
+   - Privileged programs (Set-UID programs) and vulnerabilities
+   - Buffer Overflow vulnerability and attack
+   - Race Condition vulnerability and attack
+   - Dirty COW attack
+   - Meltdown and Spectre attack (hardware vulnerability)
+   - Shellshock attack

  - Internet Security
    - Network Security basics
    - Attacks at various layers (MAC, Network, and Transport layers)
    - DNS and attacks
    - BGP routing and attacks

+ - Blockchain and Smart Contract (if we have time)
+   - How it works
+   - Attack on smart contract